kiquetal/roaster-for-slack/README.md

 This project enables users to invoke Amazon Bedrock AI models directly from a Slack channel.
 The application:

 1. Receives messages from a Slack bot
-2. Stores conversation context in DynamoDB
+2. Stores profile from slack in DynamoDB
-3. Sends the context and user message to Amazon Bedrock
+3. Generate some tickets and the use them to generate a roast
 4. Returns the AI response back to the Slack channel

 ## Architecture